-Okay, maybe the microscope thing was a little over the top, but sometimes it can become a royal pain in the eyes when creating an outline from small references.
+Okay, maybe the microscope thing was a little over the top, but sometimes it can become a pain in the eyes when creating an outline from small references.

 Also known as an opaque projector, this device is what some are calling the predecessor to the overhead projector.

 Using a grid works great when your reference

 photo is large enough to see the little details.
 Eventually you'll have to work with something too

 small to see clearly.
 That's when this trusty tool will come in handy.